Our Team

 Hayley was recently appointed as a Fellow of the Chartered College of Teaching for her contribution to the teaching profession and has also completed the National Award for SEN co-ordination.

-Outside of school, Hayley has a busy family life with two adorable young children and a firefighter husband.
+Outside of school, Hayley has a busy family life with two adorable young children.
 She loves every moment with her children, watching them play, learn and develop their own unique personalities.

 Finance Team